loftware/StandardLibraryProtocolChecks/README.md

 # LoftTest_StandardLibraryProtocolChecks

-`XCTest`s that a type obeys the semantic laws associated with its Swift standard library protocol conformances.
+`XCTest`s that a type obeys the semantic laws of its Swift standard library protocol conformances.
 For example, with this module imported, every `MutableCollection` type gets a `checkMutableCollectionsLaws` method that can help validate that it has been properly defined.